-- Allow for greater flexibility since the area is being master planned.

-- Include a diversity of housing.

-- Include trails, open space, and internal and external connectivity.

-- Include an integrated lifestyle.

-- 8

-Development within Mobility Corridors should:

-- Allow and encourage taller buildings to support higher densities and employment uses in appropriate existing locations. - Provide places to park near transit stations. - Include a mix of uses such as commercial, residential, recreation, and arts. - Include destination uses. - Include pedestrian and bicycle access and connectivity. - 9
+- Allow for greater flexibility since the area is being master planned, - Include trails, open space, and internal and external connectivity, - Include an integrated lifestyle. - Development within Mobility Corridors: - Allow and encourage taller buildings to support higher densities and employment uses in appropriate existing locations, - Provide places to park near transit stations, - Include a mix of uses such as commercial, residential, recreation, and arts, - Include destination uses, and - Include pedestrian and bicycle access and connectivity.